 It is the easiest thing to put all blame on others.
 It is easy to criticize, to find faults in others.
 To criticize yourself, however, is the most difficult thing.

 Self-criticism is what we are all afraid of.
-We are so afraid to look in the mirror and see our own reflection.
-Because if we do so, we might find that, after all, we are not perfect.
-We will come to face the dark side of ourselves that we don’t want to confront.
+We are scared to look in the mirror and see our own reflection, because, if we do so, we might find that, after all, we are not perfect.
+We will come in touch the dark side of ourselves that we don’t want to confront.

 By trying to change the world, the world is not going to change.
-The world will change only when we embody the change that we want to see in the world.
+Rather, the world will change only when we embody the change that we want to see in the world.